-Holly and Kiana began working at Clover Patch Camp as Direct Care Counselors.
-When they arrived at Clover Patch it was a natural fit from the start.
-Their kind demeanor and ease with the population make them a favorite among the campers.
-Dedicated and competent staff members like Holly and Kiana make Clover Patch Camp one of the premium summer camps for individuals with disabilities.
+Gaby began working at Clover Patch Camp in summer 2017 as a Direct Care Counselor.
+Her kind demeanor and ease with the population made her a favorite among the campers and staff.
+Dedicated and competent staff members like Gaby make Clover Patch Camp one of the premium summer camps for individuals with disabilities.
+In 2019 Gaby will return for a second Summer as a Senior Counselor!

 Q: What activities do you like best at camp?